 - 2 tbsp cilantro leaves dried, or ¼ cup chopped fresh

 - ½ cup frozen corn kernels

 - 1/2 cup grated sharp cheddar cheese

-- Drain potatoes, and mash with cream cheese, and cheddar
+Drain potatoes, and mash with cream cheese.
+Stir grated cheddar into mashed potatoes

 *This post contains an affiliate link.
 If you click on it and end up buying the product, I will receive a small commission.
 Which helps a little with the costs of running The Food Blog, so that I can keep sharing awesome recipes with you.
 I only endorse products that I use and love myself.